achen1738/lanes.gg/README.md

 Well, now that I know more, here are the following things I'm going to do

+- [x] Restructure the file system to be more like how my team at IBM organizes their files.
 - [ ] Integrate redux + saga into each module.
+- [ ] Rewrite the backend to use both a cloud relational db and non-relational db
 - [ ] Transition big CSS files to individual SCSS files for each component/container
-- [x] Restructure the file system to be more like how my team at IBM organizes their files.
 - [ ] Rewrite API to follow better API standards
 - [ ] Make a better design + just use better styling standards